marktext/marktext/README.md

 - first clone this repo.
 - Run `npm install`
 - Run `npm run build`
-- copy the build app to Applications folder.
+- copy the build app to Applications folder, or if on Windows run the executable installer.

 When you use **Mark Text**, if you have any questions, you are welcome to write an issue, but I hope you follow the format of issue.
 Of course, if you can submit a PR directly, it will be appreciated.